fluttercandies/flutter_photo_manager/README.md

 #### From raw data

-You can create your own entity from raw data, such as downloaded images, recorded videos, etc.
+You can create an entity from raw data, such as downloaded images, recorded videos, etc.
 The created entity will show as a corresponding resource on your device's gallery app.
 ```dart
 final Uint8List rawData = yourRawData;